canonical/etrace/README.md

 Application Options:
-  -e, --errors                    Show errors as they happen -n, --repeat=                   Number of times to repeat each task -w, --window-name=              Window name to wait for -p, --prepare-script=           Script to run to prepare a run
+  -e, --errors                    Show errors as they happen -w, --window-name=              Window name to wait for -p, --prepare-script=           Script to run to prepare a run
       --prepare-script-args=      Args to provide to the prepare script